Man who fatally shot Dallas officer in 2007 faces execution

 The 33-year-old officer was a U.S. Navy veteran of Operation Desert Storm.
 He’d been on the Dallas force for nearly seven years and was engaged to be married when he was killed.

+Less than two hours before Ruiz’s scheduled Wednesday evening execution at the state penitentiary in Huntsville, the U.S. Supreme Court declined an appeal from his lawyers.

-Ruiz’s attorneys have asked the U.S. Supreme Court to halt the execution, which was scheduled for Wednesday evening at the state penitentiary in Huntsville, Texas.
-They argue that jurors relied on “overtly racist” and “blatant anti-Hispanic stereotypes” in appraising whether Ruiz would be a future danger, an element needed to secure a death sentence in Texas.
+Ruiz’s attorneys had asked the court to halt the execution, arguing jurors relied on “overtly racist” and “blatant anti-Hispanic stereotypes” in appraising whether Ruiz would be a future danger, an element needed to secure a death sentence in Texas.
 Ruiz is Hispanic.

+In court documents filed late Tuesday with the Supreme Court, the Texas Attorney General’s Office said Ruiz’s claim of juror bias has no merit because a review of the allegations conducted last week by Dallas County District Attorney John Creuzot found no such bias.
+One of the jurors accused of bias by Ruiz’s attorneys told Creuzot that, “I was not nor am not bias(ed) to anyone or any race,” according to the court filing.

 Last week, U.S. District Judge David Godbey in Dallas denied a request to stay Ruiz’s execution, saying his attorneys failed to show that jurors made statements during trial that showed “overt racial bias.”
 On Monday, the Texas Court of Criminal Appeals denied a similar stay request based on alleged racial bias.
 The appeals court did not consider the merits of the claim, but rejected it on procedural grounds.